nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_composition.md

   </tr>
 </table>

-A top level section will have entries if it is used to express unstructured (flat) consultation content.
-Otherwise no entry references will be present.
+A top-level section will have entries if it is used to express unstructured (flat) consultation content.
+Otherwise, no entry references will be present.

 TBD .... handling of TPP problem to ... section to linkages possible extension of section for id